 Some people think that just by adding a high volume of the keyword they’re targeting can get them to the first page of search results – but this is far from true.

 Google looks at more than just keyword mentions.
 They want to see that users are getting the information they’re looking for, and that it’s high quality and beneficial.
-Neither of these qualities hold true when you opt for keyword stuffing.
+Neither of these qualities holds true when you opt for keyword stuffing.

 Answer boxes appear when you ask a question and Google gives an answer.
 It’s the first thing on the results page, and is sometimes known as position zero.